The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning: Data Arrangement Effects on Zero-Shot Generalization

-We analyze a series of instruction-tuned checkpoints on Flan-mini and calculate the similarity distance between the training data seen by the $k^{th}$ checkpoint and all the test data.
+We analyze a series of instruction-tuned checkpoints on Flan-mini and calculate the similarity measure score between the training data seen by the $k^{th}$ checkpoint and all the test data.
 This entails in total nine similarity calculation methods (\{N-gram\} + \{Cosine, Euclidean\} $\times$ \{max, min, avg, centroid\}).
-Please refer to~\Cref{apdx_b:similarity_measure} for exact calculation methods.
-Through analyzing~\Cref{fig:nine_similarity_with_loss}, we find that i) cosine and Euclidean measures show little difference; ii) the drop in minimum distance calculation coincides with the drop in loss curve; iii) average distance calculation promotes fairness by involving all test data in the actual calculation.
-Therefore, we consider using the \textbf{Cosine Average (Cosine-Avg)} and \textbf{Cosine Minimum (Cosine-Min)} for similarity calculation in later experiments.
-We also prove they both satisfy optimal substructure, ensuring that the effect of training set permutation according to Cosine-Avg or Cosine-Min can accumulate over time as more data point is presented to the model, detailed in~\Cref{apdx_b:proof_of_theorem}

-\textbf{Introduction of Weighted Similarity Distance.} To raise the stability of computation and leverage the strengths from both Cosine-Avg and Cosine-Min, we consider performing a simple linear combination of both metrics for real similarity calculation.
-We denote our similarity distance measurement as \textbf{W}eighted \textbf{S}imilarity \textbf{D}istance (\textbf{WSD}).
-Specifically, for each training data point $x_i$, we assume that the \textbf{A}verage \textbf{D}istance and the \textbf{M}inimum \textbf{D}istance from $x_i$ to $\mathcal{D}_{\text{Test}}$ are $\text{AD}_i$ and $\text{MD}_i$ respectively.
-We define our WSD measure as follows:

-Empirically, we set $w_\text{avg}=1$, and $w_\text{min}$ to a scaling factor to ensure Cosine-Avg and Cosine-Min have the same magnitude, detailed in~\Cref{eq:scaled-cosine-avg}.
-We investigate the impact of the \textbf{WSD} on zero-shot generalization during instruction tuning.
-Specifically, we examine three training permutations: Nearest First Training (NFT), Farthest First Training (FFT), and Random Training (RT) on the multi-task dataset Flan-mini.
-This setup allows us to differentiate between the nearest and farthest data points in terms of the temporal dimension of instruction tuning.
-By evaluating a series of fine-grained saved instruction-tuned checkpoints, we can compare the effects of the three settings and gain a clear understanding of the impact of \textbf{WSD}-based premutation on zero-shot generalization.
-More details are illustrated in~\Cref{apdx_b:diff_dist_settings}.
+We simply use a linear combination of average (an overall perspective) and minimum (a local perspective) cosine similarities between training and test data as the similarity measure.
+Please refer to~\Cref{apdx_b:similarity_measure} for calculation details.
+The investigation between different similarity measures is detailed in~\Cref{apdx_b:avg_min}.